bkane2/eta/README.md

 `<agent_id>` with a string corresponding to an avatar name, e.g., `"sophie"`.
 See below for all supported avatars.
 Ensure that the required dependencies for the chosen avatar are all satisfied.

-If desired, the avatar configuration can be modified by editing the corresponding configuration file in `config/` (see the comment at the top of the files for information about the available config options).
+If desired, the avatar configuration can be modified by editing the corresponding configuration file in `config/`.
+This will usually not be necessary, as the defaults define the intended behavior for each avatar.

 To begin, enter `(load "start.lisp")`.
 The dialogue will then begin using the top-level schema of the chosen avatar.
 Eta supports two modes of interaction by default: text input and audio input.
 The former can simply be entered into the command